MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 Composed of continuous geographic regions defined by several polygons.
 Each polygon holds its own metadata.
 Updates are merged with overlapping layers below.
-Polygons within existing layers that overlap the new update (completely or partially) are refreshed.
+Polygons within existing layers that overlap the new update (completely or partially) are re-calculated.

 <figure>